 Guide To Socializing And Meeting Friends At Meetup.com Events

 One way to meet new people, to make friends or practice your social skills, is through meet ups organized over the internet.
-At the moment the most popular and well-known site for this is Meetup.com, which lets you attend or create local meet up groups.
+At the moment the most popular and well-known site for this is Meetup.com, which lets you attend or create local social groups.
 It's free to join and go to events, but costs money if you want to form a group yourself.
 Some of the groups are based purely around having people meet and mingle, while others are centered around hobbies, careers, or business networking.
-Web forums or sites like Reddit.com may also hold meet ups for members located in the same city.

-As a note, this article is currently focuses on Meetup.com because it's the biggest site of its kind and will be the most useful for anyone who wants to try to socialize through meet ups.
-Down the road if it dies off and another site takes its place I'll rewrite and update the content to reflect that.
+(This article is currently focuses on Meetup.com because it's the biggest site of its kind and will be the most useful for anyone who wants to try to socialize through meet ups.
+Down the road if it dies off and another site or app takes its place I'll rewrite and update the content to reflect that.)

 Guide to socializing at larger meet ups

 The social dynamics of meet ups vary.
 Some are big events where everyone circulates and mingles at a pub.
-Others are smaller and more activity-focused, like five people getting together to go for a hike.
-Below I'll focus on the bigger meet-and-greet type, but some of the ideas will apply to the smaller ones as well.
+Others are smaller and more activity-focused, like five people getting together to play board games.
+Below I'll focus on the bigger meet-and-greet type, as people tend to find them the most intimidating.
+However, some of the ideas will apply to other kinds of meet ups as well.

 It's totally fine if you're nervous ahead of time

 Pretty much everyone gets nervous before their first meet up or two, especially if they're going alone and won't know anyone.
 It's an uncertain, unfamiliar social situation, and it's only natural you'll feel some anticipatory anxiety.
 It's also fine if you sign up for and then bail on a few meet ups before you finally work up the courage to show up to one.

 It's okay if you're not used to this kind of thing